Back to: Angular Tutorials For Beginners and Professionals

 Login Component

 Open src/app/pages/login/login.ts, and then copy-paste the following code.
 This component handles the application’s customer login functionality.
 It collects the user’s name and email, performs basic validation, and stores the login information using the authentication service.
-After successful login, the user is redirected either to the originally requested page or to the products page.
+After successful login, the user is redirected to either the originally requested page or the products page.

 import { CommonModule } from '@angular/common';